AditLuthra/makrx-ecosystem-unified/INSTALLATION.md

 # Seed with sample data (optional)
 npm run db:seed

-# (If you see 'alembic: not found' or 'python: not found', ensure you have activated the correct Python virtual environment in each backend directory.)
+# (If you see 'alembic: not found', 'python: not found', or 'No module named uvicorn', ensure you have activated the correct Python 3.12 virtual environment in each backend directory.)
 ```

 #### Step 8: Start Development Servers